-- The Canton Garden Center presented Eddie on September 13, 2016, with its “Award of Excellence” for his community beautification and maintenance of Massillon’s Veterans Memorial Park.
+- The Canton Garden Center presented Eddie on September 13, 2016, with its “Award of Excellence” for his beautification and maintenance of Massillon’s Veterans Memorial Park.

 - American Legion Post 221, Legion Riders awarded Eddie on June 4, 2016 at the Legions’ Annual Dinner a “Special Recognition Plaque” for his sincere appreciation for & outstanding patriotic service to the community and our Veterans.

 - Salvation Army of Massillon on April 9, 2016 at the Army’s event to raise funds for its Homeless Housing Specialist Program awarded Eddie its Homeless Hero Award for his tireless advocacy for the homeless and working poor; and, his focus on keeping people in their homes in warm beds with food security.

 - City of Massillon in 2015 awarded Judge Elum the City’s Community Service Award for his volunteer efforts in landscaping, renovating and improving Veterans Memorial Park & Duncan Plaza-the Courthouse’s front door.
 This was accomplished on Elum’s personal time with the assistance of the Rotary Club of Massillon and the Court’s Road Crew.